 The motivation for his writing and photography is to inspire others to discover and connect with the intense beauty of this mountain wilderness.
 It is a celebration of where we live and how wonderful it is.

 John was named Patron of the 2019 Mountains Guides Ball.
-The Mountain Guides Ball is an annual gala event of The Alpine Club of Canada (ACC) and the Association of Canadian Mountain Guides (ACMG) that brings together the mountain community to celebrate our mountain culture and raise funds for the ACC’s Environment Fund.
+The Mountain Guides Ball is an annual gala event of The Alpine Club of Canada (ACC) and the Association of Canadian Mountain Guides (ACMG) that brings together the mountain community to celebrate our mountain culture.
 Each year, a Patron is honoured for their contribution to our mountain community.
 See article in Pique Magazine.

 All printing, shipping and travel is 100% Carbon Offset.